Punnala

 Punnala is a small village situated in Kollam district of Kerala, India.
 Punnala is located at a distance of 8 kilometers from both Pathanapuram and Punalur and 1 km from Chachipunna.
 It is in the Pathanapuram Taluk, Pathanapuram Assembly Constituency and Mavelikkara Parliament Constituency.
-Punnala is a part of Pathanapuram Block Panchayat and Kollam district Panchayat.
+Punnala is a part of Piravanthoor Grama Panchayth, Pathanapuram Block Panchayat and Kollam district Panchayat.

 History

 It is said that the place was inhabited long back by civilized people but settlement has been demolished probably of an attack.
 The settlement was based at Kumaramkudy, which is under State farming Corporation of Kerala now.
 The remains of the old temple can be seen there.